diz-vara/CarND-P5/README.md

 * Run pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

+Main pipeline for this project you can find in the file `p5.py`, with all fucntions in files `extract_features.py` and `process_image.py`.

 ### Histogram of Oriented Gradients (HOG)

 ### 1. Dataset

-I started with the dataset, provided by Udacity, but soon uppended it with [my own dataset](https://drive.google.com/file/d/0BySmjNMv1bBCdVR6aXZxNUlPUjA/view?usp=sharing).
+I started with the dataset, provided by Udacity, but soon appended it with [my own dataset](https://drive.google.com/file/d/0BySmjNMv1bBCdVR6aXZxNUlPUjA/view?usp=sharing).

 Here are examples of car images from this set: